duxiu727/plot_esferas/README.rst

  plot_esferas
 ==============

-This is a short hack to use spheres as markers in matplotlib plot.
+This is a short hack to use spheres as markers in matplotlib scatter plots in python.
+The approach may be extended to use any arbitrary image as a marker.
+I mimicked some of the usual options of `plot()`.

 The main idea was borrowed/taken/(your-choice-of-words) from: http://matplotlib.1069221.n5.nabble.com/custom-markers-from-images-tp4166p4173.html

 The "new" colormap for yellow spheres is from http://schubert.atmos.colostate.edu/~cslocum/custom_cmap.html

-I put this together in a small function for an easy use and added it as a method to matplotlib Axes.
+I put this together in a small function for  easy use, and added it as a method to matplotlib Axes.
 I am sharing it in case somebody else finds it useful.

 I am sure that there are many better ways to obtain the same result, and I'll be **really** very glad to learn about them.